Basics of guts health

 Common gut terms

 • Prebiotics: They are the 'fuel' for our beneficial gut bacteria.
 Found predominantly in fibrous foods such as onions, leeks, artichokes and whole grains, or in supplement form.
 These foods stimulate the growth and activity of good bacteria in the gut.
-Read more about different types of prebiotic foods and supplements.

 • Probiotics: These are the good bacteria which offer us health benefits when consumed.
 Fermented foods like sauerkraut, kefir and kombucha are rich in them.
 They help to restore and maintain a balance in our gut's natural flora.
 Read more about the best probiotic foods for gut health.